Logan-Lin/quartz-blog/content/ai-system/exam.md

 Note that the questions listed below are examples and may be formulated differently during the exam.
 An exhaustive explanation of each topic is not expected.
 While ideally students should be able to discuss each topic covered in the course, this is not required to pass the exam.
 The number and formulation of questions can serve as an indicator of the importance and expected level of knowledge for each topic.

-### 1. Interacting with & building APIs
+### 1. Interacting with APIs

-- API Fundamentals and Advanced APIs
 - What is the primary purpose of APIs in software development?
 How do they enable standardized communication between applications?
 - Explain the three pillars of APIs: network fundamentals (IP addresses, domains, ports), HTTP protocol & methods, and standards & design principles
 - Walk through the components of an HTTP request (request line, headers, body) and response (status line, headers, body).
-What are the key headers required for API authentication and content specification?
+- What are the key request headers required for API authentication and content specification?
 - Explain the difference between GET and POST methods.
 When would you use each for AI API interactions?
 - What are the key components of interacting with APIs using Python's requests library?
 Explain the principles of proper error handling and API key management
 - What is rate limiting and why is it important for AI APIs?
 Compare different rate limiting strategies
 - Compare traditional request-response APIs and streaming APIs.
 Why is streaming preferred for conversational AI applications?

-- Wrap AI Models with APIs
+### 2. Building APIs

 - Explain the concept of routes in FastAPI and how GET and POST methods are used.
-What are URL parameters and how do they enable dynamic request handling?
+- What are URL parameters and how do they enable dynamic request handling?
 - Explain the role of Pydantic data models in FastAPI for request/response validation.
 Why is this important for API reliability?
 - Explain how API versioning can be implemented in FastAPI.
 Why is maintaining backwards compatibility important?
 - What are the key considerations when integrating AI models (like image classification) into FastAPI servers?
 Why might asynchronous operations be important?
 - What are the principles of implementing API key authentication in FastAPI?
 What are the security considerations?
 - Explain why database integration (using SQLAlchemy) is important for user management and API usage tracking.
-What role do data models play in organizing this data?

-### 2. Computing architecture & hardware
+### 3. Computing architecture & hardware

 - Computer architecture fundamentals
     - Explain the Von Neumann architecture and its main components.
 How do modern computers (including "AI computers") relate to this 80-year-old architecture?